Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

 Xbox subscription renewal charges are posted to your payment option at the end of your account anniversary date, which may not coincide with your subscription renewal date.
 To see when you will next be billed for your Xbox subscription, sign in to the Services & subscriptions page with your Microsoft account and check the date under "Next charge."

-If you share your Microsoft account with others, or you have your Microsoft account on a console that others have access to and do not require a password on sign-in, purchases can be made without your knowledge.
+If you share your Microsoft account with other people, or you have your Microsoft account on a console that other people have access to and don't require a password on sign-in, purchases can be made without your knowledge.
 To prevent unauthorized purchases on your account, make sure you require a password during sign-in or use a passkey.

 Thanks for your feedback!